 Deployment flexibility is a major differentiator in 2026:

 Because Open Notebook is designed for self-hosting, developers and researchers can deploy it via Docker containers or server environments, maintaining complete control.
-NotebookLM’s cloud-only model emphasizes ease of use but limits privacy choices.
+NotebookLM’s cloud-only model prioritizes ease of use but offers fewer privacy and deployment options compared to self-hosted solutions.

 Privacy Showdown: Data Sovereignty vs Server Roulette